bowdoincollege/hobo-scrape/README.md

 * In a Docker container that dumps to a local directory.
 * In a Docker container that POSTs the data to a URL.

+NOTE: The dates and times in exported data are in the LOCAL TIMEZONE.
+Data exported from the HoboLink website have a configurable time zone, which is set to UTC for Bowdoin.

 ## Standalone Local Download

 * Run `npm install --production` to prepare the script and install dependencies.